git-town/git-town/ARCHITECTURE.md

 ### General structure

-The Git Town codebase separates functionality into subsystems for parsing configuration data, syncing branches, undoing changes, interacting with the CLI, interacting with external hosting services, etc. Each subsystem defines its own domain concepts, helpers, and business logic.
+To keep the amount of code manageable, the Git Town codebase separates functionality into subsystems for parsing configuration data, syncing branches, undoing changes, interacting with the CLI, interacting with external hosting services, etc. Each subsystem defines its own domain concepts, helpers, and business logic.

 To prevent cyclic package dependencies, the Git Town codebase defines concepts and data types in dedicated `*domain` packages.